YuHongHuang-lab/SMOGT/README.md

 ## Usage
 1. Modify corresponding paths and parameters according to your data
 2. Run scripts directly
-3. Example data is available on Zenodo for testing
+3. Example data is available on Zenodo for testing：https://zenodo.org/records/19111535

 ---